ibm-cloud-docs/monitoring/access_key.md

-## Reseting the ingestion key
+## Reseting the access key
 {: #reset}

-If the ingestion key is compromissed or you have a policy to renew it after a number of days, you can generate a new key and delete the old one.
+If the access key is compromissed or you have a policy to renew it after a number of days, you can generate a new key and delete the old one.

-To renew the ingestion key for an IBM Cloud Monitoring with Sysdig instance, complete the following steps:
+To renew the access key for an IBM Cloud Monitoring with Sysdig instance, complete the following steps:

 1. Launch the IBM Log Analysis with LogDNA web UI.
 For more information, see [Launching the IBM Log Analysis with LogDNA Web UI](/docs/services/Log-Analysis-with-LogDNA/view_logs.html#step2).